iturbides/starter-eleventy/README.md

 8. File main.liquid in include folder with base html skeleton
 9. File index.liquid with empty content
 10. File data.json with project details for the html skeleton
-11. File css with the root base configuration
+11. File style.css with the root base configuration
-12. File css for printing models
+12. File print.css for printing models

 ## How to Star

 1. Mkdir of your project
 2. Inside the directory install eleventy: npm install @11ty/eleventy --save-dev
 3. Copy the all the files of this Starter project to your new project, meke sure to include the hidden files.
-You can install files directly from NPMJS: npm i starter-eleventy
+You can install files directly from NPMJS: ( npm i starter-eleventy ) or you can also down load the repo from Github
 4. Modify the data.json in data folder with your project information
 5. Run the server to generate the files (npx @11/eleventy) after stop the server Ctl-c
 6. Star your git: git init (make your first commit)